jessierevil04/OTA-Notes/README.md

 - The Note Body is mandatory
 - User Handling is not needed for this application
 - User Authentication is not needed for this application
+- Transactional and Rollback Handling is not necessary.
+Storage is implemented as List